There are currently no active references in this article.

 Conservation status Least concern (LC)

 Acer morifolium is a very pleasant addition to the snakebark maples in cultivation and is likely to become popular as stocks are multiplied (ideally by cuttings rather than as grafts).
 It is closely allied to A. capillipes, which it rather resembles, but can be differentiated by the less prominent membranous sheets on leaf undersides, restricted to the junctions of the mid- and secondary veins.
 Young trees (at least) show good patterning on the bark, with reddish and white streaks on the dark green background.
-This coloration dulls and darkens somewhat with age.
+This coloration dulls and darkens somewhat with age, with this darker bark the darkest of the green barked Macrantha species.
 The leaves flush a good red, and pass through bronzed stages to become a dark green above, duller below, with very strong venation, but they are variable in their degree of lobing.
 This seems particularly to be associated with youth and vigour, as those on the more vigorous new shoots tend to have more pronounced lobing (up to five being visible occasionally).
 On mature shoots a simple outline, or very weak lobation, is the norm.
-The autumn colour is good, in shades between soft orange and red.
-Trees are often multistemmed and broadly spreading.
-In Febraury 2016, heavy snowfall caused the then UK and Ireland champion to split to base.
+The autumn colour can be good, in shades between soft orange and red, though trees at Hergest Croft remain dull and a rather late to turn, often doing so in December (W.L.
+Banks pers. comm.
+2020).
+Trees are often multistemmed and broadly spreading, their wood is very brittle and they are prone to snow damage - in February 2016 heavy snowfall caused the then UK and Ireland champion to split to base.
 Formative pruning is advised!

 Despite the low altitude and southerly latitude of its origin, A. morifolium is surprisingly hardy.
 There are vigorous trees of this species at Westonbirt, and at Hergest Croft (from BSWJ 6037, collected at 100 m on Yaku-shima in 1998) (B. Wynn-Jones, pers. comm.
 2007), and it is also reported to be thriving very well at the David C. Lam Asian Garden in Vancouver (Wharton et al. 2005).
 The Vancouver material was collected at 180 m on Yaku-shima by Dr M. Tsukada of the Forest Experimental Station (University of Tokyo), Hokkaido (P. Wharton, pers. comm.
 2007).
 The species arrived in the Netherlands from Japan in the early 1990s, since when it has been introduced on several occasions via different routes, some material in the United States being received from Chollipo Arboretum, for example (Heronswood Nursery catalogue 2000).
 Several variegated clones are known in Japan (Yano 2003).